 Last updated: 22/11/21

-Following extensive trials, the first three safe and effective vaccines for COVID-19 have been approved by regulators, with two currently available to the public.
+Following extensive trials, the first three safe and effective vaccines for COVID-19 have been approved by regulators, with three currently available to the public.
 Across our region, health and care organisations are working together and are steadily delivering the vaccines to those who need it most.

 However, we cannot vaccinate everybody at once and there is a planned schedule of delivery targeting particular population groupings, in line with advice from Joint Committee for Vaccinations and Immunisations (JCVI) – the government’s advisors on vaccination.

 After February, other people had been invited for vaccination in the order of priority of age and health condition until everybody who wanted a vaccination has had one.
 This took several months.

 The NHS are delivering the vaccine in three main ways: